A BRIEF HISTORY OF MUSICAL INSTRUMENTS

 It is believed the banjo was originally African.
 It was taken to North America by slaves and was popular with them in the 17th and 18th centuries.
 In Italy, the mandolin developed in the 18th and 19th centuries (its name means 'little almond'), and the ukulele developed in Hawaii in the 1880s.

 Many new musical instruments were invented in the 19th century.
-Many of these instruments are often chosen when students take music lessons.
 The harmonica was invented in the early 19th century.
 The tuba was also developed in the early 19th century.
 The accordion was invented in 1829 so was the concertina.
 Also in the early 19th century valves were added to the trumpet and in 1846 Adolphe Sax patented the saxophone.

 Electric guitars were developed in the 1920s and 1930s and the first synthesizer was made in 1945.